emmt/OIFITS.jl/README.md

 ```

 Since they are referenced by their names, it is not necessary to push
-`OIArray`, `OIWavelength`, and `OICorr` dependencies if they already exist in
+`OI_ARRAY`, `OI_WAVELENGTH`, and `OI_CORR` dependencies if they already exist
-the data-set (according to their name), but it doesn't hurt.
+in the data-set (according to their name), but it doesn't hurt.
 It is however
-mandatory to push an `OITarget` instance with all targets and their identifiers
+mandatory to push an `OI_TARGET` instance with all targets and their
-as assumed by the subsequent data-blocks.
+identifiers as assumed by the subsequent data-blocks.

 ## Merging data-sets